DavidAmmeraal/quin-assignment-ts/README.md

 - A map showing all launches for a given timeframe, can be narrowed down using the date filters.
 - When clicking on a launch, displays basic data for launch
 - When an error occurs retrieved data from the API a (very basic) error message is shown.
+- A loading indicator is shown when data is being retrieved.

 ## Not implemented